 - 1 cup lukewarm water

-In a liquid measuring cup, stir warm water, honey and optional oil together.
+In a liquid measuring cup, stir warm water, honey and yeast together.
+Let the yeast activate and foam for 5 minutes.

 Pour water into flour mixture.
-Dump onto clean counter and knead for 7 minutes (set a timer!) or use a dough hook of a stand mixer.
+Dump onto clean counter and knead for 7 minutes or use the dough hook of a stand mixer.

 Shape into a ball and place dough in a floured or greased bowl.
 Let rise in a warm place for 1 hour.
 I like to put it in my oven with the light on if it's chilly in the house.